aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 attack control system, whatever it is it would have to issue the Ammunition_Low event when it was done firing upon specific targets.
 This Ammunition_Low event would be caught by the skirmish state as a :ref:`hook<patterns-ultimate-hook>`.
-This hook would in turn, trigger a Retreat_Ready_War_Cry event.
+This hook would, in turn, trigger a Retreat_Ready_War_Cry event.

 I could have just used a single Ammunition_Low event to cause the transition from the Skirmish state into the "Waiting To Lure" state.
 But, I often use two